zoom/rtms-samples/Audio/save_audio_sdk/readme.md

 # Zoom RTMS Audio Recording SDK

-This SDK provides functionality to record and save audio from Zoom meetings using the Realtime Media Streaming (RTMS).
+This SDK provides functionality to record and save audio from Zoom meetings using the Real-Time Media Streaming (RTMS).

 ## Features

-- Captures audio data from Zoom meetings in realtime
+- Captures audio data from Zoom meetings in real-time
 - Automatically saves recordings when meetings end
 - Converts raw audio data to WAV format
 - Handles multiple meeting recordings with unique identifiers